Facts about Berkeley Folk Dancers

 What kind of floor do you dance on?

-We have an excellent sprung wood dance floor, which means it has some flexibility and is easy on the knees and other joints.
+At Live Oak we have an excellent sprung wood dance floor, which means it has some flexibility and is easy on the knees and other joints.

 Is Berkeley Folk Dancers geared toward a certain age group?